 (8) Be aware of the political calendar.
 For example, when are next elections?
 You may want to move quickly to get the motion passed before you lose key allies.

 (9) Drafting the motion doesn’t have to be daunting!
-You can use the text of the motion that was passed by Manchester City Council.
-Find it here.
+You can use the example text for a These Walls Must Fall motion here.

 (10) If you succeed in getting the motion passed, congratulations!
 Now, what next?
 Can you use this victory to persuade MPs and other people of influence locally to speak out and take action on detention?